 Getting the most from your CDs can require strategy, and one popular game plan involves choosing multiple CDs with staggered maturity dates — a method known as laddering.

-Because CDs remain the highest-yielding government-insured tool available for generating interest, the methodology can offer you guaranteed returns along with a hedge against missing out on even better ROI.
+Because CDs remain the highest-yielding government-insured tool available for generating interest, the CD laddering method can offer you guaranteed returns along with a hedge against missing out on even better ROI.
 That can mean peace of mind, especially in uncertain economic times.
 Particularly popular in bear markets, such laddering can be ideal if you’re hesitant to move forward on more complicated investments because you’re leery of tying up your money.

 “Laddering is a fancy term for not putting all your eggs in one basket,” explains Terri Cullen in the Wall Street Journal.
-“This strategy allows you to reap high returns, but also gives you tactical flexibility to react to a sudden change in the interest-rate environment.”
+“This strategy allows you to reap high returns, but also gives you tactical flexibility to react to a sudden change in the interest rate environment.”

 How Can I Ladder My CDs?